 On its website, the brand describes Atrium 4 as “All Weather Outdoor Loudspeakers” with 4.5″ Drivers (woofer) and 3/4″ aluminum dome Tweeters.
 They claim Atrium 4 to be small-sized speakers capable of producing high fidelity sound in an outdoor setting.
 That sounds even more impressive if you look at the price tag.

-Depending on where you buy it from, this set can cost you anywhere between $ 89.00 to $ 99.00.
-So, basically they are affordable speakers, and this whole review will focus on whether there is any real value in purchasing these budget-friendly speakers.
+No matter where you buy them from, these speakers won’t break your bank.
+So, basically they are affordable, especially on Amazon, and this whole review will focus on whether there is any real value in purchasing these budget-friendly speakers.

 All-weather means they come in a waterproof casing and will survive the rainy days, the humid days, the sunny days, and even the snowy days.